 A heaping helping of Pi

 The Raspberry Pi’s very existence can be chalked up to creativity.
-Ebon Upton and the Raspberry Pi Foundation created the $35 mini-PC to inspire students to learn computer science and enable tinkerers to dream up wild projects without breaking the bank.
+Ebon Upton and the Raspberry Pi Foundation created the $35 mini-PC to inspire students to learn computer science and to enable tinkerers to dream up wild projects without breaking the bank.

 And they have!
-Here are 10 of the most creative, surprising, and downright fantastical Raspberry Pi creations crafted in recent years.
+Here are some of the most creative, surprising, and downright fantastical Raspberry Pi creations crafted in recent years.
 Even better, most of the creators share full details on how to replicate these crazy innovative projects in your own home or secret mad scientist’s laboratory.

 (Looking for more everyday uses?
 Check out these 10 surprisingly practical Raspberry Pi projects that anybody can do.)

 Hass.io is an operating system that uses Home Assistant, the open source home automation platform, to turn the Raspberry Pi into a smart home hub.
 You can use Hass.io to integrate with Google Home or Amazon Echo, as well as directly control a wide variety of smart home devices.
 With some extra hardware it can even be a generic ZigBee or Z-Wave controller.

 Hass.io is a little on the hackerish side requiring you to tweak your configuration files using YAML.
 That may sound off-putting, but really we’re just talking about switching “No” to “Yes” under the right heading, or making similarly minor adjustments.

 In mid-2017, the Raspberry Pi foundation showed in a blog post how an Amazon Dash button could be repurposed to work with a Raspberry Pi over a home network.
 You could, for example, turn the Dash button into a one-click option for playing a Sonos playlist at home as developer Ravi Sawhney did.
 This is a great idea for quick-and-easy options to start music during a party or to let small children start their favorite playlist without asking an adult.